HoukasaurusRex/Username/README.md

 ➕ Positive Working Environments

-🐣 Beginner's Curiosity and Old Hat's Patience
+🐣 A Beginner's Curiosity with an Old Hat's Patience

 🤝 Trust and Cooperative Environments